sir-wilhelm/D2R-IP-logger/README.md

 A python script that can display the IP of your online game in Diablo II Resurrected, log ip, timestamp and region (EU/NA/Asia) to a csv, and notify when a provided IP is found.

-Useful for hunting Diablo Clone and data collection.
+Useful for hunting Diablo Clone or data collection.

 ![](https://i.imgur.com/q59EWIL.png)